This Is Me (Dream song): Live performances

 Dream first performed "This Is Me" along with "When I Get There" on Live with Regis and Kelly on March 27, 2001.
 On June 10, they performed this and "He Loves U Not" at the 2001 Walt Disney World Summer Jam Concert, aboard the Disney Wonder cruise ship in the Bahamas.
 A week later, they performed it at Wango Tango, an annual all-day concert organized by KIIS-FM, in California.
 Troy J. Augusto of Variety put their performance alongside Eden's Crush and Vertical Horizon's, saying that they were "easy to forget."
 On June 20, they performed it at Teen Choice Presents: Teenapalooza.
 Five days later, they appeared on The Early Show on June 25, 2001, to perform this and "He Loves U Not".

+"This Is Me (Remix)"

+A second song with the same title but different lyrics and production, labeled as "This Is Me (Remix)" was released on July 2, 2001 as the group's third single and features rapper Kain.
+"This Is Me (Remix)" was written by an entirely different group of writers than those that wrote "This Is Me".
+"This Is Me (Remix)" was produced by Sean Combs and Mario Winans, both of whom also co-wrote the song, and samples "Take Me to the Mardi Gras" by Bob James.
+Though they were not credited, the vocals on the song were produced by the group members themselves.
+It was regularly performed live during MTV's Total Request Live Tour.
+The song received a negative review from Stephen Thomas Erlewine, who called it a "second-tier single".

+In the United States, both "This Is Me (Remix)" and "This Is Me" were released on the same commercial CD single; internationally, only the original "This Is Me" was released.
+While "This Is Me" was released to both contemporary hit radio and rhythmic contemporary radio in the United States, "This Is Me (Remix)" was only released to the latter.
+"This Is Me (Remix)" did not chart separately from "This Is Me", but the physical maxi single peaked at number 5 on the Billboard Dance Singles Sales chart.
+"This Is Me (Remix)" was later included on the compilation Totally Hits 2001.